-(1) The Motions Judge has the authority to rule on issues, as set forth in these Rules, raised by the parties or the Appellate Mediation Administrator and to order appropriate relief.
-On appeal to the Motions Judge, from the Administrator's (i) Decision on Reconsideration Request (Section 6(a)(3)) or (ii) Decision on Disqualification Request (Section 6(c)(iii)(b)), the decision of the Administrator shall be presumed by the Motions Judge to be correct and shall not be modified unless the relevant factors preponderate against the decision.
-Any decision by the Motions Judge shall be final and cannot be appealed.

-(2) Neither the Appellate Mediation Office nor the Appellate Mediation Administrator has the authority either to impose sanctions or to allocate costs, fees and expenses.
-Only the Court of Appeals shall have the authority to assess costs, fees and expenses and/or to impose sanctions relating to the mediation process.

-(3) The Administrator shall have the authority in appropriate cases to seek an order from the Motions Judge to compel compliance with any provision of this Rule.

-(4) Any party may seek to recover costs, fees and expenses as part of a motion to the Motions Judge and the Motions Judge, in addition to issuing a decision on any given motion, may recommend to the Court of Appeals that costs, fees and expenses relating to said motion should be assessed to one or more of the parties.
-The Recommendation of the Motions Judge shall be filed with the Appellate Mediation Administrator and served on all parties, to be held pending filing of a motion pursuant to Subsection (5) of this Section.
-In making the recommendation, the Motions Judge shall state reasons for a specific allocation of costs, fees and expenses and may consider, among other things, a party's refusal to attend a mediation session or sessions, unreasonable delay in the scheduling of mediation, or otherwise unreasonable obstruction of the conduct of the program.
-The Recommendation of the Motions Judge shall be confidential and shall not be disclosed to the Court of Appeals by the Motions Judge, the Appellate Mediation Administrator or the parties until a motion is filed pursuant to Subsection (5) of this Section.

-(5) A party to the appeal may file a Motion with the Court of Appeals to assess costs, fees and expenses or to impose sanctions relating to the mediation process.
-Such Motion may be filed only (a) within the ten (10) day period after the Court of Appeals has issued its opinion in the underlying appeal and the time for filing a motion to rehear under Tenn.
-R. App.
-P. 39 has expired or (b) within ten (10) days after the ruling on a motion to rehear under Tenn.
-R. App.
-P. 39.
-No party may file a Motion to assess costs, fees and expenses and/or to impose sanctions relating to the mediation process unless the issue was ruled on by the Motions Judge and the Motions Judge issued a recommendation as part of a decision.
-The party seeking the assessment shall file the Motion Judge's recommendation with the Motion to assess costs, fees and expenses and/or to impose sanctions, including an award of mediator and/or attorney fees; assessing all or a portion of the appellate costs; or taking such other appropriate action as the circumstances may warrant.
-Any Motion filed pursuant to this Section shall comply with Tenn.
-R. App.
-P. 22.
+- (1) Pursuant to Tennessee Rule of Appellate Procedure 22(b), the Appellate Court Clerk is delegated the authority to rule on issues, as set forth in these Rules, raised by the parties or the Appellate Mediation Administrator and to order appropriate relief.
+The Decision on Disqualification Request (Section 6(c)(iii)(b)), of the Administrator shall be presumed by the Appellate Court Clerk to be correct and shall not be modified unless the relevant factors preponderate against the decision.
+Any decision by the Appellate Court Clerk shall be final and cannot be appealed. - (2) Neither the Appellate Mediation Office nor the Appellate Mediation Administrator has the authority either to impose sanctions or to allocate costs, fees and expenses.
+Only the Court of Appeals shall have the authority to assess costs, fees and expenses and/or to impose sanctions relating to the mediation process. - (3) The Administrator shall have the authority in appropriate cases to seek an order from the Appellate Court Clerk to compel compliance with any provision of this Rule. - (4) Any party may seek to recover costs, fees and expenses as part of a motion to the Appellate Court Clerk.
+In addition to issuing a decision on any given motion, the Appellate Court Clerk may recommend to the Court of Appeals that costs, fees and expenses relating to said motion should be assessed to one or more of the parties.
+The Recommendation of the Appellate Court Clerk shall be filed with the Appellate Mediation Administrator and served on all parties, to be held pending filing of a motion pursuant to Subsection (5) of this Section.
+In making the recommendation, the Appellate Court Clerk shall state reasons for a specific allocation of costs, fees and expenses and may consider, among other things, a party's refusal to attend a mediation session or sessions, unreasonable delay in the scheduling of mediation, or otherwise unreasonable obstruction of the conduct of the program.
+The Recommendation of the Appellate Court Clerk shall be confidential and shall not be disclosed to the Court of Appeals by the Appellate Court Clerk, the Appellate Mediation Administrator or the parties until a motion is filed pursuant to Subsection (5) of this Section. - (5) A party to the appeal may file a Motion with the Court of Appeals to assess costs, fees and expenses or to impose sanctions relating to the mediation process.
+Such Motion may be filed only (a) within the ten (10) day period after the Court of Appeals has issued its opinion in the underlying appeal and the time for filing a motion to rehear under Tennessee Rule of Appellate Procedure 39 has expired or (b) within ten (10) days after the ruling on a motion to rehear under Rule 39.
+No party may file a Motion to assess costs, fees and expenses and/or to impose sanctions relating to the mediation process unless the issue was ruled on by the Appellate Court Clerk and the Appellate Court Clerk issued a recommendation as part of a decision.
+The party seeking the assessment shall file the Appellate Court Clerk's recommendation with the Motion to assess costs, fees and expenses and/or to impose sanctions.
+Sanctions may include, but are not limited to, assessing reasonable expenses caused by the failure of the mediation, including an award of mediator and/or attorney fees; assessing all or a portion of the appellate costs; or taking such other appropriate action as the circumstances may warrant.
+Any Motion filed pursuant to this Section shall comply with Tennessee Rule of Appellate Procedure 22.